-Read about two of our seminarians who will continue their training and formation for the priesthood at Allen Hall in the Autumn of 2021.
+Read about three of our seminarians who will continue their training and formation for the priesthood this year.

-The Evangelist magazine was originally printed on an annual basis and distributed to parishes, but the Covid-19 pandemic has heralded a change in format, and the seminarians now contribute to an online blog, where they publish homilies from senior clergy, prayer guides and spiritual book reviews.
+The Evangelist magazine was originally printed on an annual basis and distributed to parishes, but the Covid-19 pandemic heralded a change in format.
+Seminarians contribute to the e-magazine, where they publish homilies from senior clergy, prayer guides and spiritual book reviews.